06/08/2017 0 Comments

 3. Ask the Right Questions

 Pets are like kids in some ways—they have their own habits and quirks that a “parent” needs to explain to an outsider.
 Get the scoop on the pet you’ll be watching: how old is the pet?
 What is their medical history?
 When do they sleep and eat?
 How well does the pet interact with adults, kids, and other animals?
 Are there any special concerns you should be aware of?

 Know as much about the animal as possible—you don’t want a medical or other situation to arise and not know enough about the animal to help.
 Ask specific questions about dogs (how does he or she do on a walk? what commands does the dog know?) and cats (when should the litter box be changed? where are his or her favorite hiding places around the house?).

 Beyond the pet owner’s information, get information on their veterinarian and after-hours veterinary clinic.
 Poison control is an important number to have, as is the number of a family member you can contact in case the owner is unavailable.

 Treat the pet you’re tending like you would your own pet—play with them as often as you can.
 Make sure they have enough food and water and that they get enough exercise.
 Your job is to help the pet feel as carefree as possible while their owner is gone.

 Above everything else, enjoy spending time with another person’s pet!
 Animals are wonderful, and if you follow these helpful steps, you can look forward to an enjoyable weekend of taking care of someone else’s lovable animal.

-Feel free to contact our veterinary experts at Brimley-Lawrence Animal Clinic in Toronto for more tips on caring for your pets.
+Feel free to contact our veterinary experts at Bellamy-Lawrence Animal Hospital in Toronto for more tips on caring for your pets.